zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 upper-left corner.
  ![](./media/image74.png)

-  - If you don't have any Business Objects already you'll see the following image; click on the "+ Business Object" button.
+  - If you don't have any Business Objects already you'll see the following "You don't have any business objects defined yet" image; click on the "+ Business Object" button.

      ![](./media/vbcs_no_biz_objects.png)

-     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.1.2 – Start Building Your Application<br/>
+     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.1.2 – No Business Objects<br/>

   - If you already have Business Objects a list will appear; click the plus sign "+" at the top of the Business Objects list.